-The object properties can be viewed and further modified, typically by using the property pane (page 60).
-Alternatively, you can also use contextual toolbar (page 71) to modify many of the object properties.
-Some properties, such as analysis part properties, are modified by using dialog boxes (page 78).
+The object properties can be viewed and further modified, typically by using the property pane (page 71).
+Alternatively, you can also use contextual toolbar (page 41) to modify many of the object properties.
+Some properties, such as analysis part properties, are modified by using dialogs (page 89).

 The property pane or contextual toolbar can be used for copying properties from one object to another.
 Additionally, you can define the properties for each object type you plan to create before you start modeling or creating drawings.
-You can save and load these properties (page 76) in the property pane or in the dialog boxes.
+You can save and load these properties (page 87) in the property pane or in the dialogs.

-4.1 View and modify object properties by using the property pane
+5.1 View and modify object properties in the property pane